Rest Assured

 Takeaway

 One major concern in our approach is: “Are those technology-mediated experiences what animals want to experience or are they rather what humans want for them and for themselves?”
 In face-to-face interactions with humans, dogs commonly initiate desirable interactions with their owners.
-We are actively seeking collaboration with canine behaviorists to pivot towards animal-centric design approach that advocates for animal agency and allows the animal to explore the technology in their own way.
+“Rest Assured” was conceived to solve an intrinsically human-centered problem, though its framework acknowledges the impact that pet dogs may have on their owner’s physical and mental wellbeing.
+We plan on recruiting participants with anxious home-alone dogs, assessing user needs through interviews, conducting comparative, longitudinal study with dogs and their owners in their naturalistic environment.

 Special thanks to

-Ayodamola Okuseinde, David Carroll, and Harpreet Sareen for their feedback on our prototypes; Barbara Morris for her feedback on writing.
+Ayodamola Okuseinde, David Carroll, and Harpreet Sareen for their feedback on our prototypes; Barbara Morris for her feedback on writing; Luisa Ruge for her guidance on Animal-Computer Interaction design

-This project would have been impossible without the unwavering support from Parsons DT community and open-minded dog owners in our neighborhood during rapid critiques and user testing.
+This project would have been impossible without the unwavering support from Parsons DT community and open-minded dog owners in our neighborhood during rapid prototyping and user testing.